 13) I received a copyright notification on a video on my own YouTube Channel / Facebook page.
 What should I do?

 Don’t forget to tell us the name of your YouTube channel and Facebook page.
-If you have your own YouTube channel, you have the option to tell us its name on your IDentifyy account information page.
-IDentifyy never takes a %-age of your earnings on your own videos using your own music on your own official YouTube channel or Facebook page, so we need to know your YouTube channel and/or Facebook page.
+If you have your own YouTube channel, you have the option to tell us its name on your Identifyy account information page.
+Identifyy never takes a %-age of your earnings on your own videos using your own music on your own official YouTube channel or Facebook page so long as such channel is partnered directly with YouTube by way of the YouTube Partner Program (and not by way of a third party MCN), so if you are a direct member of the YouTube Partner Program, we need to know your YouTube channel and/or Facebook page for white listing purposes.